microsoft/AcademicContent/Workshop/3. Storage/Azure Storage and Cognitive Services HOL (Node).md

 1. Scroll down to the "App settings" section of the blade and add the following key-value pairs:

 	- AZURE_STORAGE_ACCOUNT – Name of the storage account you created in Exercise 1
-	- AZURE_STORAGE_ACCESS_KEY – Access key for the storage account
+	- AZURE_STORAGE_ACCESS_KEY – Access key for the storage account (Exercise 1, Step 9)
-	- AZURE_VISION_API_KEY – Subscription key you obtained in Exercise 3 for the Computer Vision API
+	- AZURE_VISION_API_KEY – Subscription key for the Computer Vision API (Exercise 3, Step 5)

 	Once the settings are entered, click the **Save** button at the top of the blade to save them.